Mike Butler (American football)

 Michael Anthony Butler (born April 4, 1954) is an American former professional football player who was a defensive end for seven seasons with the Green Bay Packers of the National Football League (NFL).
+He was drafted ninth overall in the first round of the 1977 NFL Draft by the Packers.
 He also played two seasons for the Tampa Bay Bandits of the United States Football League (USFL).